dotnet/fsharp/README.md

 ###Code Flow to Other Platforms

-Currently, this repository only enables development and testing on the Windows platform.
-If you are using Linux, OSX, Android, or iOS, and would like to contribute, please see the instructions provided at the [Open Edition repo](https://github.com/fsharp/fsharp/#the-open-edition-of-the-f-compiler-core-library--tools).
+This repository enables development on Windows, Linux and OSX.
+It enables automated CI testing primarily on Windows.

+If using Android, or iOS, and would like to contribute, please see the instructions provided at the [Open Edition repo](https://github.com/fsharp/fsharp/#the-open-edition-of-the-f-compiler-core-library--tools).

 Although the primary focus of this repo is F# for Windows and the Visual Studio F# tools, contributions here flow directly to the F# Open Edition repo.
 More details can be found [here](https://github.com/Microsoft/visualfsharp/wiki/Code-Flow-to-Open-Edition).